-Everingham was introduced to racing at age 10, hopping behind the wheel of a go-kart thanks to a family friend, and was quick from the word go.
+Everingham was introduced to racing at age 10, hopping behind the wheel of a go-kart thanks to a family friend – and he was quick from the word go.

-That initial taste grew into a karting career of racing among the elite at state and national level, claiming the NSW Clubman Light title in 2015.
+That initial taste grew into a karting career that saw him racing among the elite at state and national level, claiming the NSW Clubman Light title in 2015.

 In 2016, just a couple of months past his 15th birthday, Everingham became the youngest driver to tackle the Australian Formula 4 Championship.

-Finishing seventh overall in his rookie season was followed by a maiden race win at Phillip Island on Everingham's way to fifth in the 2017 points.
+Finishing seventh overall in his rookie season, 2017 saw Everingham claim a race win at Phillip Island amid a string of podiums on his way to a top-five finish in points.

-He also made his sedan debut in the Australian Production Car Series that year in a pointer to the future direction, Everingham claiming the Class C title aboard a Renault Megane.
+He also made his sedan debut in the Australian Production Car Series that year in a pointer to the future direction of his career, Everingham claiming the Class C title aboard a Renault Megane.